simjoshi/Sentiment_Analysis/README.md

       python app.py

 * Look for the local host address on the Powershell screen >> Type it on your Web Browser >> Project shall load
-* Try out your Amazon Alexa test reviews and look for results
+* Try out Amazon Alexa test reviews and look for results
 * To close >> Go back to Powershell & type `ctrl+c` >> Deactivate Virtual Environment ENV

       deactivate